 students are free agents their first year.
 This means that they are expected to

-The free agent system was the biggest reason that caused me to delay my decision.
-For some background, I had started doing programming languages (PL) research in the first semester of my undergraduate degree and was quite certain about what kind of stuff I wanted to work on.
+The free agent system caused me a lot of angst during the decision process.
+For some background, I had started doing programming languages (PL) research in the first semester of my undergraduate degree and was certain about my future research direction.
 Furthermore, I knew that Cornell was the best fit for my interest in doing PL work at the intersection of other fields.

-Unfortunately, I was also afraid of not being able to find an advisor and wanted to choose a school where I knew I had an advisor.
+Unfortunately, I was also afraid of not being able to find an advisor.
 After about 6 hours of post visit day talks with professors and students in the PL group, I decided to go to Cornell.
 Even after my acceptance, I wasn’t sure if I’d be able to find an advisor.

 I was also able to start working with my awesome advisor Adrian Sampson and we quickly found a project I’m passionate about.

-- The first year TA problem is non-trivial and causes some amount of stress for new grad students.
+- The first year TAing requirement causes some amount of stress for new students.
 However, the department is aware of the issues and is trying to move away from this system.